-- Minimize potential land use conflicts between the airports found within the RRPD, their regular operations, and the surrounding existing and emerging built environment; - Providing safe, efficient and integrated transportation connections throughout the Planning District; - Ensuring new development is adequately protected from hazards associated with land drainage, groundwater, and flooding and erosion adjacent to waterbodies; - Providing municipal services and utilities (e.g. drinking water, wastewater, solid waste collection, hydro, etc.) to new development areas; - Protecting riparian habitat, natural habitat and forest resources, and to minimize potential negative impacts on habitat areas from development and incompatible land uses; - Preserving heritage assets found throughout the Planning District; and - Identify mineral and aggregate resources and ensure they are protected for future use.
+- Minimize potential land use conflicts between the airports found within the RRPD, their regular operations, and the surrounding existing and emerging built environment; - Providing safe, efficient and integrated transportation connections throughout the Planning District; - Ensuring new and existing development is adequately protected from hazards associated with land drainage, groundwater, flooding and erosion adjacent to waterbodies, and other human-made hazards; - Providing municipal services and utilities (e.g. drinking water, wastewater, solid waste collection, hydro, etc.) to new development areas; - Protecting riparian habitat, natural habitat and forest resources, and to minimize potential negative impacts on habitat areas from development and incompatible land uses; - Preserving heritage assets found throughout the Planning District; and - Identify mineral and aggregate resources and ensure they are protected for future use.